microbecode/zk-languages/README.md

 The program, therefore, demonstrates how to write a ZK program where you can prove that you know a private `a` so that `a * b = c`.

+## Stand-alone and contracts

+ZK languages can usually be used at least as stand-alone.
+This means that proofs are generated locally and no network is utilized.

+Some languages (or the ecosystems around them) support also ZK smart contracts.
+In this case, the same multiplication code is also expressed in a contract format, which typically differs a bit from the stand-alone version.

 ## Differences

 The languages folders have at least the following possible differences: